robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.4.3 Comparing Keyword-Driven and Behavior-Driven Specification

 > [!IMPORTANT]
-> LO-XX Recall the differences between Keyword-Driven and Behavior-Driven Specification (K1)
+> LO-kw-bdd-diff Recall the differences between Keyword-Driven and Behavior-Driven Specification (K1)

 The core difference between **Keyword-Driven** and **Behavior-Driven** styles lies in their focus: